 Within two weeks we created a motion-controlled mini-game: The player is challenged to use his hands in mid-air to control a swarm of fireflies.
 Apart from learning how to work with a Leap Motion we also learned a lot about designing for gesture-based systems.

 A swarm of fireflies is flying through a cave.
 The user can alter its altitude by moving his right hand up or down.
 He has to, since the fireflies can get caught on the cave’s walls.
 Sometimes one has to navigate through narrow spaces – clenching a fist with the right hand focuses the swarm.
 It is then easier controllable for a short time, but after the a couple of seconds of being focused the fireflies are spread apart.

 Within the level there are six “Soundspots”.
 To activate one of them the user has to make a couple of fireflies pass through.
 Once activated, a layer of sound is starting to play.
 The aim is to complete the playing piece of music by activating as many “Soundspots” as possible.

-The score is shown when the players gets through to the end with a couple of fireflies left.
+When the players gets through to the end with a couple of fireflies left the game shows the score.
 For every two “Soundspots” activated, there is one medal.

 This is a student project created during two weeks in spring 2014 as part of a workshop by Prof. Dr. Franklin Hernández-Castro.